Exclusive: Sanctions gap lets Western firms tap Russian frontier oil

 The restrictions were designed to prevent Russia countering declining output from conventional wells by tapping these hard-to-recover reserves which require newer extraction techniques like fracking, an area where it relies on Western technology.

-Three years on, however, Norway's Statoil is helping Kremlin oil giant Rosneft (ROSN.MM) develop unconventional resources, while British major BP (BP.L) is considering a similar project.
+Three years on, however, Norway's Statoil is helping Kremlin oil giant Rosneft develop unconventional resources while British major BP is considering a similar project.

 The United States, having itself experienced a spike in oil output from tapping shale rock over the past decade, worded the measures to prohibit Western companies from helping Russia develop "shale reservoirs".
 It did not mention other lesser-known forms of unconventional deposits.